-Amendments to the OAPP
+Amendments to the QAPP

 Revisions to the QAPP may be necessary to address incorrectly documented information or to reflect changes in project organization, tasks, schedules, objectives, and methods.
 Requests for amendments will be directed from the GBRA Project Manager to the CRP Project Manager electronically.
-Amendments are effective immediately upon approval by the GBRA Project Manager, the GBRA QAO, the laboratory, the CRP Project Manager, the CRP Lead OA Specialist, and the CRP Project OA Specialist.
+Amendments are effective immediately upon approval by the GBRA Project Manager, the GBRA QAO, the CRP Project Manager, the CRP Lead QA Specialist, the CRP Project QA Specialist, and additional parties affected by the amendment.
+Amendments are not retroactive.
 They will be incorporated into the QAPP by way of attachment and distributed to personnel on the distribution list by the GBRA Project Manager.